ethereum-optimism/superchain-ops/runbooks/mcp-to-permissioned-fps.md

 You should have generated a JSON file called `bundle.json` when you deployed the required contracts. `bundle.json` contains a list of transactions compatible with the Transaction Builder feature for the Safe smart wallet.
 Once you execute this transaction bundle, your chain will be running the `op-contracts/v1.6.0` system.
 You should make sure that you are successfully able to run the services described above before executing this transaction bundle.

 ## Updating the superchain-registry

+If your chain is in the [superchain-registry](https://github.com/ethereum-optimism/superchain-registry/tree/main), make sure to open a PR to update the chain information.